-7 Effectiveness of Governance Arrangements
+7 Effectiveness of Governance Arrangements for 2017/18

-- 7.1 Based on the assurance process outlined above, in terms of effectiveness, the Council governance arrangements continue to be regarded as fit for purpose in accordance with the governance framework, subject to the areas identified in section 9 below.
+- 7.1 Based on the assurance process outlined above, in terms of effectiveness, the Council's governance arrangements continue to be regarded as fit for purpose in accordance with the governance framework, subject to the areas identified for review or improvement set out in section 9 below.

-- 7.2 Our financial management arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2015)
+- 7.2 Our financial management arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2015).

-- 7.3 Our assurance arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit (2010)
+- 7.3 Our assurance arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit (2010).

 - 7.4 The Council has designated the Depute Chief Executive (Chief Operating Officer) as the Senior Information Risk Owner with the Head of Legal & Governance Services as Depute.
-Our information security measures have been reviewed in 2016/17 to ensure continuing compliance with the Public Service Network (PSN) requirements.
+Our information security measures have been reviewed in 2017/18 to ensure continuing compliance with the Public Service Network (PSN) requirements.

 - 7.5 The Chief Internal Auditor is the Council's nominated Money Laundering Reporting Officer.
-There has been no relevant activity during the year.
+There has been no relevant activity in respect of the Council during the year.

-- 7.6 We have structures in place which support constructive challenge and effective scrutiny.
-In particular;-
+- 7.6 We have structures in place which support constructive challenge and effective scrutiny to our system of internal control and our broader governance arrangements.
+In particular:-

 - Scrutiny Committee

 - Strategic Resources & Policy Committee

+- Audit Committee

 - Themed Committees

-- > Executive Officer Team
+- Executive Officer Team

 - Corporate Management Group

 - Strategic Investment Group

 - Policy & Governance Group

+- External Audit (presently KPMG LLP)